Callahan Burke: Amateur

 In the 2018–19 season, Burke recorded a career best 30 points and as a junior tied for the team lead in goals with 12.
 In claiming a second consecutive Big Ten Championships and reaching the Frozen Four, he was a recipient of the B1G Sportsmanship award.

-Approaching his final and senior season in 2019–20, Callahan's leadership within the Fighting Irish was recognized as he was selected to serve as Notre Dame's team captain.
+Approaching his final and senior season in 2019–20 season, Callahan's leadership within the Fighting Irish was recognized as he was selected to serve as Notre Dame's team captain.
 He made 37 appearances and tallied 7 goals and 14 assists for 21 points.
-He concluded his collegiate career earning a second consecutive B1G Sportsmanship Award and was named to the Lowes Senior Class All-American First Team.
+He concluded his collegiate career by earning a second consecutive B1G Sportsmanship Award and was named to the Lowes Senior Class All-American First Team.

 Professional

-As an undrafted free agent, Burke embarked on his professional career by signing a one-year contract with the Colorado Eagles of the American Hockey League (AHL), the primary affiliate to the Colorado Avalanche on March 18, 2020.
-With the 2020–21 season, delayed due to the COVID-19 pandemic, Burke made professional debut, registering an assist, in a 3-2 defeat to the San Diego Gulls on February 13, 2021.
+As an undrafted free agent, Burke embarked on his professional career by signing a one-year contract with the Colorado Eagles of the American Hockey League (AHL), the primary affiliate of the Colorado Avalanche on March 18, 2020.
+With the 2020–21 season, delayed due to the COVID-19 pandemic, Burke made a professional debut, registering an assist, in a 3–2 defeat to the San Diego Gulls on February 13, 2021.
 He later notched his first professional goal with the Eagles against the Bakersfield Condors on April 13, 2021.
-In showing capability as a two-way checking forward, Burke completed his rookie year with the Eagles in registering 2 goals and 9 points in 33 regular season games.
+In showing capability as a two-way check forward, Burke completed his rookie year with the Eagles, registering 2 goals and 9 points in 33 regular season games.
 He tallied an assist in 2 post-season games in the Pacific Divisional playoffs.

 On June 17, 2021, Burke was signed to a one-year contract extension to continue his tenure with the Eagles.
 In the following 2021–22 season, Burke increased his offensive output, registering 14 points through his first 19 games with the Eagles to earn a one-year NHL contract with parent club, the Colorado Avalanche, on December 16, 2021.
 Remaining on assignment with the Eagles, Burke finished his second professional season in posting 26 points through 57 regular season games.